Castalia’s blog

 Mayors representing Communities 4 Local Democracy at Parliament during a visit to voice concerns about Three Waters back in late 2021

-In New Zealand, the “Local Water Done Well,” policy is set to replace the “Three Waters” regime.
-The Local Water Done Well policy is based on an alternative water reform put forth by “Communities 4 Local Democracy”, whom we advised.
+“Local Water Done Well” policy is set to replace the “Three Waters” regime in New Zealand.
+The policy is based on an alternative water reform put forth by “Communities 4 Local Democracy”.
+Castalia advised Communities 4 Local Democracy to assess alternative options to ‘Three Waters’.

-Heuser addresses concerns about financing challenges and explains the suggested mix of standard utility financing and targeted government support.
+Furthermore, Heuser addresses concerns about financing challenges and explains the suggested mix of standard utility financing and targeted government support.
 The new policy encourages a case-by-case approach, with the government providing technical assistance to WSPs or councils facing financial challenges.
 Innovative solutions, such as a Ratepayer Assistance Scheme, revenue bonds, conventional LGFA finance with relaxed debt limits, and Crown support with equity finance, could be explored based on local needs and preferences.

-Mr. Heuser highlights the potential of the Local Water Done Well policy to be a major advance in New Zealand’s water services.
+Mr. Heuser highlights the potential of the policy to be a major advance in New Zealand’s water services.
 Castalia looks forward to supporting this proven and adaptable method.